 V 4.23 Visit visas, leave to enter or an extension of stay as a visitor will be subject to the following conditions:

-Applicants are not required to show any prescribed level of funds for their maintenance and accommodation in the UK.
-An applicant needs to enclose the supporting documents such as:
+Indeed, applicants are not required to show any prescribed level of funds (bank balance) for their maintenance and accommodation.
+However, an applicant needs to enclose the supporting documents such as:

 - bank statements

 - dividend vouchers

 Accordingly, these documents indicate that the visitor has sufficient funds to cover the expenses relating to:

 - the cost of living during the trip